 Hockey is more than a cool sport for serious fans.
 The National Hockey League is one of the four major professional sports associations in North America, boasting 30 professional ice hockey franchises in the US and Canada.
 The NHL governs the game, sets and enforces rules, regulates team ownership, and collects licensing fees for merchandise.
 It also negotiates fees for national broadcasting rights.
 (Each team controls the rights to regional broadcasts.)
 In addition, five minor and semi-pro hockey leagues also fly under the NHL banner.
 The league was organized in Canada in 1917.

 Hockey remains the dominant spectator sport in Canada despite the fact that only six professional teams hail from the provinces, and there the NHL enjoys broadcasting partnerships with the Canadian Broadcasting Corporation (CBC) and The Sports Network (TSN; owned by CTV).
 South of the border, the NHL has been getting better ratings and more attention from national broadcasters.
+The league announced it would expand with a new team in Las Vegas, Nevada starting in the 2017-18 season.

 Like other sports organizations, the NHL generates the bulk of its revenue through broadcasting fees, marketing sponsorships, and merchandise sales.
 The NHL's pact with broadcast network NBC, which extends through the 2020-21 season, is unique in sports as it offers the league a share of revenue from each game's advertising sales as opposed to a large sum paid up front for rights to the games.